Huws Gray: Operations

-Huws Gray go beyond supplying materials, supporting customers at every stage of the building lifecycle.
-From foundations to finishing touches, Huws Gray offer end-to-end project support for tradespeople and the DIY market, with a comprehensive product range including building materials, plant and tool hire, power tools, doors, windows, kitchens, bathrooms, plumbing and heating supplies, and bespoke manufactured lintels and roof trusses.

-They are also a premier national distributor of lintels, drainage, civils materials and insulation, and a leading timber importer, serving trade, and corporate customers.
+Huws Gray product range includes building materials, plant and tool hire, power tools, doors, windows, kitchens, bathrooms, plumbing and heating supplies, and bespoke manufactured lintels and roof trusses.
+They also distribute lintels, drainage, civils materials and insulation, as well as imported timber.
+They serve both trade and corporate customers.

-Huws Gray Group are committed to making building better, and offer sustainable choices across their product ranges.

 Sponsorship

 Huws Gray has a history of supporting football at both regional and national levels.
 The company previously sponsored the Cymru Alliance, the second tier of Welsh football in north and mid-Wales, which was renamed the Huws Gray Alliance during the sponsorship period.
 In 2019, Huws Gray was also the principal sponsor of the Inter Games Football Tournament, held on Anglesey and featuring teams from the Island Games.

 In 2025, Huws Gray became the official kit sponsor of Professional Game Match Officials Limited (PGMOL) for the 2025–26 football season.
 The sponsorship includes branding on matchday and training kits worn by referees, assistant referees, and VAR officials across major competitions such as the Premier League, EFL Championship, FA Cup, League Cup, National League, and the Women’s Super League.
 The partnership provides national exposure for the Huws Gray brand and aligns with its broader support for professionalism and teamwork within the industry.